awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-auth.rst

 Create an AWSMobileClient and Initialize the SDK
 ------------------------------------------------

 Import :code:`AWSMobileClient` and add the following function into the :code:`AppDelegate` class of :file:`AppDelegate.swift`.
-This will that an instance of :code:`AWSMobileClient`.
+This will create an instance of :code:`AWSMobileClient`.

 .. code-block:: swift